The following is the story of the 2015 Infinitus.

 Several other racers were also taking break that evening around dusk.
 Jessica Pendleton, 37, an insurance executive from Iowa, looked exhausted as she propped her feet up so fellow competitor Joel Gat could tape her blisters.
 Eight days into the event, she was in second place, having completed 463 miles, sleeping only a few hours a night.

-A mother of two she ran her first marathon seven years ago.
+A mother of two she ran her first marathon 11 years ago.
 “I started running to lose weight after I was pregnant,” she said.
 “I did a couple of marathons, just walking and running at first, then a 50, then a 100.
 What I like about doing this is that it’s just you and running in the woods for a few days.”

-Gat, a brewer from Arizona, warmed up for this 888k-run up by doing a 100-mile race two weeks before.
+Gat, a brewer from Arizona, warmed up for his 888k-run up by doing a 100-mile race two weeks before.
 But that race had a wicked twist: “You had to run a mile, then chug a beer, then run a mile and chug another, and I got drunk after 27 miles and had to drop out,” he said with a big grin.

 Nearly half the racers paused at some point each day to eat, sleep and catch up with their fellow racers.

 “The worst part is always my feet,” said Rebecca Hansen, a 53-year-old pre-med student from Naples, Fl., who brought bags of bandages and salve.
 Hansen has competed in the infamous Death Race in Pittsfield, Vt., Weinberg and Cary’s fledgling Frigus Race last winter (the 60K snowshoe race, held in sub-zero temperatures, was aborted midway) and a quadruple Ironman tri (that’s four times the regular distance of a 2.5 mile swim, 112 mile bike and a 26.2 mile run).